 When To Use LED Screens

-Sizes of the LED screens can range anywhere between 10 inches up to 95 inches.
+LED screens can range in size anywhere from 10 inches up to 95 inches.
 This type of display uses light emitting diodes to visualize images.

 In terms of brightness, an LED screen ranges from 300 nits to 700 nits for low to medium light conditions, and 2500 nits for higher light conditions or outdoor applications.